 Meals: Breakfast, Dinner

-Breakfast and then transfer to the airport for your return home at the end of your exciting week in Canada’s Yukon.
+Breakfast and then transfer to the airport for your return home at the end of your exciting time in Canada’s Yukon in the wintertime.